wwyl1234/automate-emails/README.md

 # automate-emails
-A collection of code that automates emails every 2nd Sunday on my machine, that reads a very specfic Google sheet and generates an email based on the next Zoom meeting that should take place.
+A collection of code that automates emails every 2nd Sunday on my machine, that reads a very specfic Google sheet and generates an email based on the email template.

 ## Pre Setup that is needed